 - Bisca Capixaba

 Bisca is a Portuguese point-trick game, closely related to Italian Briscola and Spanish Brisca.
-Like them it is played with a 40-card pack, but in Portugal the 10-point card ranking between the Ace and King is the Seven rather than the Three.
+Like them it is played with a 40-card pack, but the 10-point card ranking between the Ace and King is the Seven rather than the Three.
 It is also closely related to Sueca, which can be thought of as 10-card Bisca, and to some African games influenced by Portuguese contact, such as Albastini.

 There are several variants.
 Some of them are identified by numbers, which in some cases represent the number of cards in a player's hand - Bisca de Três (3-card Bisca) and Bisca de Nove (9-card Bisca) are two-player games - and in some cases the number of players - Bisca de Seis is 6-player Bisca and Bisca de Quatro is 4-player Bisca.
 The information about these games was contributed by Paulo Martins.
 The section on the Brazilian variant Bisca Capixaba is based on the description in Portuguese Wikipedia.

 Before describing the different versions, here are some basic rules common to all these games.

 Bisca is played with a 40-card French suited pack.
 The cards in each suit in descending order, and their point values are as follows.

 |Ace (Ás)||11 points|